gsum/cyh_exercise_fe/README.md

+# Dev Note

+### Implementations
+1. Login Page: We have login page implemented on front end.
+The username and password that is seeded is `john.smith@example.com` and `password123`.
+After login, we store the token on local storage and use context API to make sure the user is logged in.

+2. Plan listing: After login, user are taken to dashboard and there is link to navigate to `plans` and `purchases`.

+3. User Dashboard: There is simple user Dashboard that has a link of `plans` and `purchases`.

+4. Styling: Very basic styling is added.

+### What can be improved?

+I have implemented very basic things only because of time contraints.
+We can add testings, litings and other things to make this version robust.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.